counterbeing/homepage/hugo_tech_blog/content/articles/the_mysteries_of_the_ruby_heredoc.md

 publishdate = "2016-11-18T19:28:41+02:00"
 draft = false
-title = "The Mysteries of the Ruby Heredoc" description = "Short description of the article." type = 'post'
+title = "The Mysteries of the Ruby Heredoc" description = "A few tips on the ruby heredoc." type = 'post' toc = true

 +++